Area-53-Robotics/53D-High-Stakes-Notebook/entries/pre-season/game-challenge-rules.typ

       - b.
 The Ring is not contacting a gray foam tile.
       - c.
 Any part of the Stake is at least partially within the volume defined by the inner edges of the Ring.
       - Each Ring can only be counted for points once, even in cases where the Ring qualifies as Scored on multiple Stakes.
 If multiple Stakes are encircled by the same Ring, Top Rings will not be awarded for those Stakes.
       - d.
 The Stake does not exceed its total permitted number of Rings.
-In the event of too many Rings on a Stake, the “highest” Rings will be removed.
+In the event of too many Rings on a Stake, the “highest" Rings will be removed.
   ],
   stack(
     spacing: 5pt,